-While most headlines focus on the recent attacks of the Colonial pipeline and JBS' meat processing facility, the victim most targeted by cybercriminals is the K-12 education system.
+While most headlines focus on the recent attacks on pipelines and factories, the victim most targeted by cybercriminals is the K-12 education system.
 Here, we’ll go over what you need to know about the reality of these threats and how you can protect your system from vulnerabilities.

 So, why is K-12 targeted so frequently when there are much more lucrative targets to choose from?
 When most people think of cybercriminals and hackers, they think of a person in a hoodie surrounded by computer screens as they hack into some large financial institution's mainframe and drain rich people's bank accounts.
 While I love a good hacker movie, what they portray couldn't be further from the truth.

 In reality, criminals in general almost always go after the most vulnerable and low-risk targets.
 That's why convenience stores are four times more likely to be robbed than banks.
 When it comes to cybercrime, the easiest targets are the ones with the least amount of technological resources.
 K-12's limited funding makes them prime targets for cyberattacks, and the recent transition to remote learning has only made it more difficult for educational system administrators to keep their environments secure.

 K-12 has notoriously had funding issues for years.
 If you have any friends or family in the education system, they likely aren't shy about expressing their frustrations about their limited resources they're given, even providing classroom resources out of their own pocket.
 The same is true for IT administrators in the education sector.